deniselinn/connectchicago/CONTRIBUTING.md

 ## Participation guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [EMAIL].
+Please report unacceptable behavior to dlinn@cct.org.

 ## What we're working on